aob3/demo/README.md

-# Poblem solving demo and related files
+# Poblem solving responses: demo and related files

 Demo: sample app using containers for django and mysql